WomenWhoCode/WWCintheNews/README.md

 Press Mentions

+5/14/15 The Street: [Would Twitter Stock Pop If It Had More Women On Top] (http://www.thestreet.com/story/13149116/1/would-twitter-stock-pop-if-it-had-more-women-on-top.html)

 4/15/15 International Business Times: [What Etsy Could Teach Google, Facebook And Twitter About Diversity] (http://www.ibtimes.com/what-etsy-could-teach-google-facebook-twitter-about-diversity-1882115)

 3/6/15 Time Magazine: [5 Ways Women In Tech Can Beat the Odds] (http://time.com/money/3719366/ellen-pao-women-tech/)